-PROPOSAL REQUEST – Draft Idea to circulate
+EER PROPOSAL REQUEST – Draft Idea to circulate

-From HP Action Group – Mfr, Dist, & Industry Stakeholders
+From HP Action Group – Mfr, Dist, & Industry Stakeholders (MDS)

-Patricia Rothwell
+As of 9/28/22 Patricia Rothwell, EEBC

-As of 9/28/22
+As of 10/3/22 Matt Baker, Daikin Edits in red

-From the Friday meeting at GA: This is the hot topic for intervening in the rebate program with Xcel Energy/PUC going forward.
-It is the EER score – “how to remove EER by finding and proposing a new model to replace EER”.
+From the Friday meeting at GA: This is the hot topic for intervening in the 2023 DSM Plan rebate program with Xcel Energy/PUC going forward.
+It is the EER score: “how to remove EER requirement for variable capacity heat pumps (VCHPs) by finding and proposing a new model to replace EER”.

 PURPOSE: